MichaelAI0/Code-Guide/LESSON PLANS/Simon Says/Simon_Says_Learning_Objectives.md

 # Learning Objectives for the Simon Says Game Project

-Introduction
+## Introduction

 Hello young explorer!
 Are you ready to embark on a fantastic journey of learning with the Simon Says game project?
 This isn't just a game; it's a treasure trove of knowledge and skills waiting for you to uncover.
 Let's dive into what you'll learn while creating this exciting game!

-Understanding Web Development Basics
+## Understanding Web Development Basics

-HTML - Building the Structure
+### HTML - Building the Structure

-Lesson 1: Crafting a Web Page: You'll learn how to create a basic web page using HTML.
+Crafting a Web Page: You'll learn how to create a basic web page using HTML.
 It's like making a digital skeleton where everything in the game will fit.
 Lesson 2: Organizing Content: Discover how to arrange different elements, like buttons and titles, on your webpage.
 CSS - Adding Style and Color
 Lesson 3: Making It Look Cool: Here, you'll learn about CSS, which is like the game's outfit.
 You'll understand how to change colors, shapes, and sizes to make the game look appealing.